QurtiDev/Xan-RAT/README.md

 > [!NOTE]
 >
-> I'm not the original developer of the Cold Xan RAT; I've simply assembled this into a compilable stage with some plugins so it can be tested in an authorized enviroment and properly ruled for research purposes, although some code may be changed and modified a bit from the original due to issues/bugs that it had.
+> I'm not the original developer of the Cold Xan RAT; I've simply assembled this into a compilable stage with some plugins so it can be tested in an authorized environment and properly ruled for research purposes, although some code may be changed and modified a bit from the original due to issues/bugs that it had.
 >

 > [!CAUTION]